Gravity enters Vermont

 Wednesday, August 9, 2017

-When I started this hike more than four months ago, I wanted to complete it in five months.
-I knew a more realistic time frame would be five-and-a-half months or more.
+When I started this hike more than four months ago, I hoped to complete it in five months.
+I knew a more realistic timeframe would be at least five-and-a-half months.

-Trail Conditions Several ups and downs, rocks, roots and mud, with a difficult, rocky descent at the end
+Trail Conditions Several ups and downs, rocks, roots and mud; a difficult, rocky descent at the end

 Today's Miles 16.8 miles